A Dozen Things to Look For When Choosing a Spa

 Spas are about relaxation and getting rid of stress.
 Do they have a couple’s room to enjoy that special day with your partner?
 Is there a comfortable seating area to relax in after your visit and have a drink?
 You should not feel you have to leave immediately after the treatment.

+Has the Spa won any awards, for example, from the UK Luxury Travel Guide Awards?
 If you have time look at the spa’s web site.
 If there are videos you can get an even better idea of the place.
 Has the owner taken the time to say something on the video?
 Check reviews, for example, on Trip Advisor, so you can get an overall feeling for the spa – and read several reviews and don’t rely on just one comment as you can’t please all of the people all of the time.
 Or, even better, pop in yourself, look at the place and meet the therapists.

 You should not be pressured to tip.
 Still, a tip is greatly appreciated if you feel your therapist has done a fantastic job.
 Most people tip between 10 and 15 per cent.